pugliesedev123/Capstone-Project-BIOT670i-2025/README.md

 ### Why nearest neighbors matter

 Alongside top class predictions, the script also shows **nearest neighbors** from the training dataset based on feature similarity.
 This helps you:
 - See which training fossils most influenced the model’s decision
 - Spot potential misclassifications (if the nearest examples look wrong)
 - Build confidence in the prediction by comparing to actual known fossils

-In short, nearest neighbors provide **transparent, human-checkable evidence** for each classification.
+In short, nearest neighbors provide transparency into each decision classification.

 ---